 "Early Work" originally appeared in Issue 18 of Tahoma Literary Review.

 Like a chestnut itself, this nugget of an essay opens up, branching into something so much larger.
 To effect change, to create a work of art, to project something into the world -- that's a lot of metaphor to pack into something as small and ordinary as a chestnut.
-Caroline Williams-Noren does it beautifully in this piece of flash nonfiction.
+Carolyn Williams-Noren does it beautifully in this piece of flash nonfiction.

 It must be that we couldn’t resist the smoothness, the rolling together, the gleaming together, the unbreakability.
 I think we were thrilled, when we were finished, at having changed something.
 At having any effect at all.
 We were nine.